Normandy D-Day and Mont St. Michel Overnight

 Day 2:

-• Optional audio tour of the Bayeux Tapestry (cost not included)
+• Optional audio tour of the Bayeux Tapestry (Closed until mid-2027)

-Normandy D-Day and Mont St. Michel Overnight Itinerary
+Full D-Day and Mont Saint Michel Overnight Itinerary

 Bayeux is a small town on the Aure River in Normandy, about 166 miles from Paris and 16 miles from Caen.
 Famous for its medieval tapestry, Bayeux is where your Normandy adventure begins.
 After arriving by train, you’ll meet your guide right on the station platform.